 A. Payment-in-Full Plan.
 Each semester's bill is due before the first day of classes of that semester.
 The bill is calculated on the actual costs for that semester.

 B. Ten-Month Plan.
-The student's estimated yearly costs (assumes 12-17 academic hours per semester) are divided into ten equal installments.
+The student's ESTIMATED yearly costs (assumes 12-17 academic hours per semester) are divided into ten equal installments.
 Payments begin in July and continue through April.
-Your first payment is due by July 7 with subsequent payments due on the first of each month.
+Your first payment is due by July 3 with subsequent payments due on the first of each month.
 There is no finance charge if the plan is up to date.
-Because actual costs may exceed estimated costs (i.e., a student registers for more than 17 hours in either semester) a larger payment in April may be necessary.
-This payment plan option is not available after Aug 15, 2014.
+Because ACTUAL costs MAY exceed estimated costs (i.e., a student registers for more than 17 hours in either semester) a larger payment in April may be necessary.
+This payment plan option is not available after Aug.
+14, 2017.

 UNPAID ACCOUNT POLICIES